QAInsights/Streamlit-JMeter/README.md

 ### What's next?

-* This is just a inception version where I experimented the capabilties of `streamlit`.
-The next big thing is writing a training model to detect the anamolies and predict the point of failure which is work-in-progress.
+* This is just a inception version where I experimented the capabilities of `streamlit`.
+The next big thing is writing a training model to detect the anomalies and predict the point of failure which is work-in-progress.

-### Notes

-* I am not a professional developer nor a good open-source maintainer.
-My code may not have the standards, but it will do its job if everything is propertly set.